Shoreline Parks Plan

 About the Seawall

-The US Army Corps of Engineers released in September 2016 their Final Feasibility Report to construct a protective seawall on Staten Island’s East Shore.
+In December 2016, the US Army Corps of Engineers released their Final Feasibility Report to construct a protective seawall on Staten Island’s East Shore.
 Visit the Army Corps’ website to find out more about the project.

 Read the Interim Report